mlc-ai/mlc-llm/docs/install/tvm.rst

 Option 2.
 Build from Source
 ---------------------------

-While it is always recommended to use prebuilt TVM Unity, for more customization, one has to build it from source with the following steps:
+While it is generally recommended to always use the prebuilt TVM Unity, if you require more customization, you may need to build it from source. **NOTE.** this should only be attempted if you are familiar with the intricacies of C++, CMake, LLVM, Python, and other related systems.

 .. collapse:: Details